Datapolitan-Training/data-translation/content.md

 + Data can tell a story, but doesn't speak for itself --

-+ Good analysis is about telling a true and compelling story
++ Good "translation" is about telling a true and compelling story

 ---